-VirtualLab Fusion supports light shaping by freeform surfaces, diffractive beam splitters and pattern generators, diffusers, and general arrays of micro-optical components, including, but not limited to, micro-lens arrays.
+VirtualLab Fusion supports light shaping by freeform surfaces, diffractive beam splitters and pattern generators.
+Also diffusers, and general arrays of micro-optical components are included, but not limited to.
+Finally, our fast optical design software supports light shaping by micro-lens arrays.

 VirtualLab Fusion enables the design and the simulation of illumination systems for shaping, splitting, diffusing and homogenization of both laser and LED light.
 The emphasis of the software package is on the use of lens arrays, diffractive optical elements and cell arrays consisting of gratings, mirrors and prisms.
 For the designed components, fabrication data can be exported in several formats including STL and GDSII; the interaction with SLMs is also supported.
 Fast physical optics simulation and optimization algorithms enable the design of these optical elements.
 The modeling takes into account diffraction, interference, polarization and degree of coherence.